Token-Modification Adversarial Attacks for Natural Language Processing: A Survey: Transformations

-Yet in practice, close points in a word embedding space (e.g. GloVe \cite{GloVe}) include similar words (like word synonyms), but also related words, such as antonyms (e.g. \textit{east} and \textit{west}, or \textit{fast} and \textit{slow}) or words with similar concepts but different meanings (e.g. \textit{English}, \textit{American}, and \textit{Australian}).
-Hence this approach usually leads to transformations that change the semantic content of $Ex$.
-This is mitigated by instead using \textit{counter-fitted} embeddings \cite{mrksic2016CounterFitting}.
-Counter-fitting is a fast post-processing step for word embeddings that pushes together similar words while also pushing apart related words.
-The result is a word embedding where only synonyms are close to each other.
-Hence better results are obtained if the adversary uses a counter-fitted word embedding space. \cite{Alzantot2018GA,Jin2020TextFooler,Wang2019IGA,Li2020BertAttack} all use counter-fitted GloVe embeddings.
+\begin{itemize} \item Using word embeddings like GloVe \citep{GloVe, Textbugger, Xu2020TextTricker}, though this may include related words like antonyms or words with similar concepts but different meanings.
+Example of antonyms (e.g. \textit{east} and \textit{west}, or \textit{fast} and \textit{slow}) or words with similar concepts but different meanings (e.g. \textit{English}, \textit{American}, and \textit{Australian}). \item Using \textit{counter-fitted} embeddings \citep{mrksic2016CounterFitting} as a post-processing step for word embeddings.
+This technique pushes together similar words while also pushing apart related words, resulting in an embedding space where proximity indicates synonymy.
+It enhances the precision of synonym selection in adversarial attacks \citep{Alzantot2018GA,Jin2020TextFooler,Wang2019IGA,Li2020BertAttack}. \item Considering contextual embeddings such as BERT \citep{BERT} to provide context-aware token representations.
+Traditional token embeddings represent a token with a single point, leading to replacements that may not match the token's sense in a specific context.
+Contextual embeddings like BERT mitigate this issue by considering the surrounding text, enabling more accurate and contextually relevant replacements \citep{Hsieh2019Robustness}. \end{itemize}

-What makes a nearby token?
-Common methods include taking the $k$-nearest neighbours (KNN) to the original token (e.g. \cite{Textbugger,Xu2020TextTricker}, or to consider tokens within a distance\footnote{Usually this is Euclidean distance or cosine distance/similarity.} $\delta$ to $t$ (e.g. \cite{Zhang2019generatingfluent}), or to do both and take the intersection of the sets (e.g. \cite{Alzantot2018GA,Jin2020TextFooler}). \citep{Hsieh2019Robustness} does this too, but with document embeddings instead of word embeddings. \cite{Wang2019IGA} create synonym clusters in word-embedding space (using their own clustering algorithm) intending that any word in the cluster can replace a ``central'' word, although their examples indicate problems with this approach.

-A problem with this class of approaches is that token embeddings can only use a single point per token, but many tokens are used in a range of contexts.
-This means replacements are often for the wrong sense of a token.
+Different methods have been used to define ``closeness'' in embedding space, to identify the set of replacements.
+Techniques have included:

+\begin{itemize} \item \textit{K-nearest neighbours (KNN):} This approach identifies the $k$ closest tokens to the original in the embedding space, based on distance metrics such as Euclidean distance or cosine similarity \citep[e.g.][]{Textbugger,Xu2020TextTricker}.

+\item \textit{Distance thresholding:} Tokens within a specific distance $\delta$ to the original token are considered.
+The distance can be measured using various metrics, providing flexibility in defining semantic closeness \citep[e.g.][]{Zhang2019generatingfluent}.

+\item \textit{Hybrid approach:} Methods can combine the KNN and distance thresholding methods, attempting to ensure that the chosen substitutes are both close and relevant \citep[e.g.][]{Alzantot2018GA,Jin2020TextFooler,Hsieh2019Robustness}.

+\item \textit{Synonym clustering:} Creating clusters of synonyms in the embedding space allows for the replacement of a ``central'' word with any word in the cluster \citep{Wang2019IGA}.